quantmind/pulsar/README.rst

 Kudos
 ============
-This project started as a combined fork of gunicorn_, a WSGI python server, and and kombu_, a AMQP python implementation.
+This project started as fork of gunicorn_, a WSGI python server, and and kombu_, a AMQP python implementation.

 .. _gunicorn: http://gunicorn.org/